 Please don’t rule out people who aren’t well versed in financial matters.
 Not everyone knows the simple math of early retirement or the value of compound interest.
 Don’t rule out every person who is in debt, hasn’t saved for retirement, or doesn’t know the ins and outs of investing either.

-Financial compatibility is about finding someone who has learned from their past mistakes or has a plan for digging themselves out of debt.
+Financial mistakes aren’t unusual.
+The real question is whether or not your partner learns from their mistakes.
+Can they design a plan for digging out of debt?
 If you crave financial security, you might struggle to date someone with a complete disregard for money.

 Bad things can happen in life.
 You can lose your job, file for divorce, get sick, or take time off to care for an elderly parent.
 Those are all valid reasons to be in debt, as are many others.